 5G wireless is the answer for agile and secure enterprise-grade day 1 connectivity.

 It eliminates the delays in provisioning fixed connectivity.
 A wireless WAN can be quickly redeployed to another location if required.
 This flexibility makes wireless a more attractive option for sites that will have a known short duration.

-In Australia we have seen examples of this use case during the bushfires to power temporary evacuation centres, during Covid 19 lockdowns to securely connect pop-up testing stations, and for roaming food vendors, and on-site construction offices.
+In Australia we have seen examples of this use case during the bushfires to power temporary evacuation centres, during Covid-19 lockdowns to securely connect pop-up testing stations, for roaming food vendors, and for on-site construction offices.